Two families of orthogonal polynomials on the unit circle from basic hypergeometric functions

 The second parametric family of OPUC with complex Verblunsky coefficients, attributed to Pastro \cite{Pastro-1985}, that we like to mention here is

 again with $\Re(b) > -1/2$.
 These monic polynomials satisfy the orthogonality

 where the probability measure $\mu^{(b)}$ on the unit circle is such that

-For information on the definitions and properties of the q-Pochhammer symbols $(\,.\,;q)_{k}$ and the basic hypergeometric (or q-hypergeometric) functions $_2\phi_1$ we refer, for example, to Gasper and Rahman \cite{GasRah-book} and Koekoek and Swarttouw \cite{KoeSwa-book}.
+For information on the definitions and properties of q-Pochhammer symbols $(\,.\,;q)_{k}$ and basic hypergeometric (or q-hypergeometric) functions $_2\phi_1$ we refer, for example, to Gasper and Rahman \cite{GasRah-book} and Koekoek and Swarttouw \cite{KoeSwa-book}.

 Apart from the above two examples of OPUC with complex Verblunsky coefficients, it is important that we mention the system of OPUC with constant Verblunsky coefficients.
-This system of OPUC, also known as Geronimus polynomials, has been thoroughly studied by many including Geronimus \cite{Geronimus-AMSTransl-1977}, Golinskii, Nevai and Van Assche \cite{GolinNevaiAssche-JAT1995} and Simon \cite[p.\,83]{Simon-Book-p1}.
+This system of OPUC, also known as Geronimus polynomials, has been thoroughly studied by many including Geronimus \cite{Geronimus-AMSTransl-1977} and Golinskii, Nevai and Van Assche \cite{GolinNevaiAssche-JAT1995} (see also Simon \cite[p.\,83]{Simon-Book-p1}).